kvikrambhat/BlazorSignalRApp/BlazorSignalRApp/README.md

         }
     }
     ```
-- **Step 4** Use the "SendAsync" method to send data to all the registerd clients from the server.
+- **Step 4** Use the "SendAsync" method to send data to all the registered clients from the server.
 The method named defined here is used in the razor pages to hook up call back methods when data is made available on these streams.
     ```
     return _hubContext.Clients.All.SendAsync("ReceiveSamples", Samples.ToArray());
     ```
-- **Step 5** Overide the "OnInitializedAsync" life cycle method to setup connection the signalR hub and configure the call back methods for the streams that are of intrest to the component.
+- **Step 5** Override the "OnInitializedAsync" life cycle method to setup connection the signalR hub and configure the call back methods for the streams that are of interest to the component.
     ```
     protected override async Task OnInitializedAsync()
     {